Lum Citaku Headshot

 He holds a Masters in Visual and Media Anthropology (Institute of Social and Cultural Anthropology) from Freie University in Berlin.
 Prior to that he has received a Bachelor of Science in Applied Arts and Sciences from Rochester Institute of Technology – Kosovo, where he now lectures.

-As a scholar of EU’s and GoK’s YCS program, Lum joined the Kosovo Cinematography Center in 2019, to continue his contribution to the sector now also from within the institutions and where he has led the main film institution for two years (2021-2023) during the most significant institutional as well as film industry regulation and public funding reform in over 15 years.
-In 2023 he was invited to become part of the European Film Academy.
+As a scholar of EU’s and GoK’s YCS program, Lum joined the Kosovo Cinematography Center in 2019, to continue his contribution to the sector now also from within the institutions and where he has led the main film institution for two years (2021-2023) during the most significant film industry regulation and public funding reform in over 15 years.
+He is also a member of the European Film Academy.

 During his studies situated within the sub-discipline of Digital Anthropology, he expanded on his ‘Dialectics and Aesthetics of Creating with the Digital - An Anthropology of Interface’ - a tempo-historic phenomenology – combination of multisided and sensory ethnographic research, digital ethnography, and interactive film project which investigates the lives of digital artists and creators.
 Recently, he began building on a new research project currently contextualized as reflections within an Anthropology of Emotions and Intimacy.